3 Essential Tools DIYers Should Always Buy on Amazon

 A retractable utility knife is a staple in everyone’s toolbox.
 This model from Stanley is as basic as you can get, and that’s the reason we love it so much.
 It can do any job a utility knife is expected to do, there aren’t any frills to break, and it’s tough and compact.
 Instead of spending up to $30 on a fancy utility knife with unnecessary bells and whistles, get this one on Amazon instead—it’ll be the best $5 you’ve ever spent on a tool!

 If you’re on a budget and in the market for a clamp or two, there are no other clamps as versatile as pipe clamps.
 Buy the clamps themselves and fit them with a threaded black pipe of any size, and you’ve got yourself a tough, cheap and really long-lasting clamp.
 You can even thread multiple lengths of pipe together to get an infinitely long pipe clamp!
-Find them on Amazon for $15.
+Plus, check out these 13 ways master woodworkers use wood clamps.